FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

 The user selects the input column(s) from the CSV file that s/he wants to use to fetch the new IDs.
 If the user selects the *Trismegistos (TM_ID)* column, IDR should fetch any known corresponding IDs from other data sources.
 When the user selects the *TM_ID* column, the other columns in the grid will be disabled, and the `Fetch` button will appear on the page.

 The CSV file has to be properly formatted.
-For details see the [I.Sicily example]().
+For testing you can use our sample CSV [I.Sicily example](https://github.com/FAIR-epigraphy/Inscriptiones_Identifier_Resolver/blob/main/sample/template.csv).

 ![null](images/home/multiple_id_page2.png)